artix41/ALFI-pytorch/README.md

 # Automatic Likelihood-Free Inference

-Official code for the paper *Recurrent Machines for Likelihood-Free Inference"*, published at the NeurIPS 2018 Workshop on Meta-Learning.
+Official code for the paper *Recurrent Machines for Likelihood-Free Inference*, published at the NeurIPS 2018 Workshop on Meta-Learning.